Upcoming Events

 The Society for the Preservation of Old Mills (SPOOM) has a photography contest.
 This year, RHS submitted photos along with this 'story':

-In a homage titled "Time Stands Still," volunteers of Richfield Historical Park recreated a century-old photo capturing the George Mayer at the Messer/Mayer Millgrist mill's interior.
-Motivated by its historical significance, the scene mirrors George Mayer, the owner in the original photo, with Al Mayer in Al Mayer at the Messer/Mayer Millthe contemporary role.
+In a homage titled "Time Stands Still," volunteers of Richfield Historical Park recreated a century-old photo capturing the grist mill's interior.
+Motivated by its historical significance, the scene mirrors George Mayer, the owner in the original photo, with Al Mayer in the contemporary role.
 Every detail resonates authentically, down to the broken piece of millstone gear resting on the table.
 The mill itself, housing original equipment like turbines, millstones, and sifters untouched since its closure over 70 years ago, stands as a testament frozen in time.
 Currently undergoing restoration by dedicated volunteers, the mill will resume operations in the future, offering visitors a glimpse into its 150-year-old history.

 Around the County Podcast Featuring the Richfield Historical Society